bjelke/tubular-bells/README.md

 When the program begins, one of the controllers should be rendered as a hammer, and the other should look like a Vive controller.
 The trigger button on the back of the controller (7) that is rendered as a controller can toggle that hand to be a hammer or back to a controller.

 When the hand is a controller, you can use it to group chimes together to play chords.
-This is also the hand that can turn the particle visualizations on and off and do sound dampening.

 Hit the chimes with the head of your hammer(s) to play a note.
 Each chime plays a different note, but the sound is not affected by where on the chime you hit, unless you hit the chime on an activated group marker.
 This will play all the chimes that have the same group marker.